 - Consistent, fluid, smooth movement.
 Start slow, and when you feel more confident, gradually increase the speed.

 - Never decrease the bow pressure when you shift; it’s just a bad habit that will be hard to eliminate.
-Just think, how would a scale sound like if I lift the bow when shifting.
-I know, ridiculous.
+Just imagine how a scale would sound if I lift the bow when shifting!

-- If you find yourself struggling, break everything into small parts, and start slow.
-Watch closely, feel your muscles, analyze.
+- If you find yourself struggling, break the process into small parts, and start slow.
+Watch yourself closely and feel how your muscles react.

 Shifting can be challenging if your left hand is tense.
 Relaxation is the primary key to success.
 Know your body.
 It takes time to master this technique and lots of practice and exercises.
 There is an excellent book that I use and give to my students to master this technique called “Exercises for change of position” by Yost, Gaylord.
 You can download it here for free and start practicing right now, with patience.
 Good luck.